How To Set Up and Load the Moog Infinity Feeding Pump Correctly

 • Setup moved too quickly before each step was checked

-When the pump looks loaded but still does not run, the most useful approach is to go back through the loading and priming steps in order.
-That approach helps identify avoidable setup mistakes and supports smoother pump startup without turning a routine loading issue into a larger troubleshooting event.
+When the pump looks loaded but still does not run, the most useful step is to go back through the loading and priming steps in order.
+That process can identify avoidable setup mistakes and support smoother pump startup without turning a routine loading issue into a larger troubleshooting event.

 Bag And Tubing Placement Issues That Create Trouble Later

 Bag and tubing placement issues may not cause problems right away, but they can create trouble later in the feeding routine.
 Feeding bag placement for the Infinity pump, tubing path, connector placement, and line routing all affect how formula moves through the set.
-If the bag is positioned poorly, if the tubing is pulled tight, or if the line is routed in a way that invites kinks, feeding problems can show up after the pump has already started.
+If the bag is positioned poorly, the tubing is pulled tight, or the line is routed in a way that invites kinks, feeding problems can appear after the pump has already started.

 Moog setup materials note that bag height can matter in certain setups.
 For example, the bottom of the bag may need to stay at or above pump door level depending on how the pump is being used.
-That detail matters because bag positioning and pump door level can affect formula movement, especially in mobile use, IV pole setup, or backpack feeding setup.
+Bag positioning and pump door level can affect formula movement, especially in mobile use, IV pole setup, or backpack feeding setup.

 Placement Issues To Check